Supporting Our AI Overlords: Redesigning Data Systems to be Agent-First: Processing and Optimizing Probes

 \subsubsection{Inter-Probe Optimizations}

 The database can furthermore leverage the sequential interactions with agents across turns to further optimize both the queries it decides to run and their execution.

-\topic{Deciding on What to Execute.} Besides the strategies discussed in \Cref{sec:optimization:intra}, the database can consider all interactions with the agent to decide what queries to run.
+\topic{Deciding What to Execute.} Besides the strategies discussed in \Cref{sec:optimization:intra}, the database can consider all interactions with the agent to decide what queries to run.
 First, it can decide on queries to run based on whether they provide any new information given past queries answered.
 For example, when given probes $P$ and $P'$ by the agents across consecutive turns, if the output between $P$ and $P'$ is expected to not provide new information to the agent---e.g., $P'$ adds new columns that are non-relevant to the agent's goal---then $P'$ can be dropped.
 Furthermore, the database can decide what queries to run in order to minimize the number of future follow-up probes.
 For example, based on the agent's goal specified in the probe briefs, it can run a query it finds maximally useful to the agent exactly and to completion rather than approximately even if the current query may take longer, expecting that the extra computation upfront will reduce total runtime across future interactions with the agent.
+Yet another direction is to treat the problem as one of exploration vs.~exploitation: instead of always trying to provide rapid answers to queries by satisficing, the database can sometimes prioritize exploration of underexplored solution spaces to identify those solutions that have an unanticipated benefit, in order to maximize utility over time.

 \topic{Efficient Execution.} The database can decide to materialize and cache answers by observing the query history and considering the agent's intent.
 For example, based on the history and the agent's intent, the database can expect future probes will continue to involve the join of certain tables and can materialize the join.